igor-blue/igor-blue.github.io/_posts/2021-02-10-graphics-part1.md

 ![Gen9 Architecture](/images/gen9.png)

 The graphics process is made up from several *slices* and an *unslice* (like *uncore*) area that includes common components.
-Each slice is divided into subblices and a slice common area.
+Each slice is divided into subslices and a slice common area.
 The subslices are made up of several Execution Units (EUs), and Texture unit and a L1 Cache/Memory.
 The common area includes the L3 cache and the dataport.
 The limit to the number of slices is the interconnect between them and the unslice.
 There is always only a single *unslice*.
-In the unslice we can find the connection to the ring bus, aptly named the GT interface (GTI), the *Command Streamer* is reads commands from the system memory and into the graphics processor, the *fixed function pipline* (FF pipeline), and the thread dispatcher \& spawner that lunch shader programs and GPGPU (General Purpose Comuting) programs onto the EUs.
+In the unslice we can find the connection to the ring bus, aptly named the GT interface (GTI), the *Command Streamer* is reads commands from the system memory and into the graphics processor, the *fixed function pipline* (FF pipeline), and the thread dispatcher \& spawner that lunch shader programs and GPGPU (General Purpose Computing) programs onto the EUs.
 The FF pipeline deals with fixed functions such as vertice operations (called the Geometry Pipe), and other dedicated hardware such as video transcoding.

 Different SKUs have different combinations of these.
 For example:
 - Skylake GT2: 1 slice of 3 subslices of 8 EUs (1x3x8)